Hassiba Rochdi: Early life

 Rochdi was the daughter of the eighth and final wife of her father.
 She was born into a family of property owners and spent her childhood in Mateur where she learned Bedouin songs and started learning sewing and embroidery.
 During this period, she was influenced by Jewish singers.
 Following an argument with her father over a phonograph, she left home for Bizerte.
 She was brought back to her father and forced to marry.
 However, she fled to Sfax where she was admitted to a theatrical troupe and started singing.

-She became friends with singer Fethia Khaïri and met Béchir Ressaïssi (representative of Baidaphon records) who took her to Paris to record on vinyl, producing: El-Achaga harguetli guelbi.
+She became friends with singer Fethia Khaïri and met Béchir Ressaïssi, a representative of Baidaphon records, who took her to Paris to record on vinyl, producing: El-Achaga harguetli guelbi.
 She was accompanied by musicians including Mohamed Jamoussi and Mohamed Triki.
-She ended up marrying the latter, which allowed her to enter the world of professional singing.
+After marrying the latter, this alliance allowed her to enter the world of professional singing.
 Triki formed a troupe for her, bringing together musicians such as Hédi Jouini, Ali Sriti, Kaddour Srarfi and Ibrahim Salah.